1. Busuu vs Babbel

 Lifetime One-time $169 - $299 (all languages)

-Important note: Prices vary by region and promotional offers.
-Purchasing through the website rather than app stores often saves up to 30% in platform fees.
-Both platforms frequently run sales, especially during Black Friday, New Year, and back-to-school periods, with discounts of 30-60% off regular prices.
+Worth noting: Prices shift by region and promotional timing.
+Purchasing directly through the websites rather than app stores can save you up to 30% in platform fees.
+Black Friday, New Year, and back-to-school periods routinely bring discounts of 30-60% off regular prices.
+Waiting for a sale can save you real money.

 8. Subscription details